Haunted Apartment Stairwell That Loses One Floor a Year

 Behind me, footsteps descended.

-They matched my pace.
+They matched my pace exactly.

 When I reached where my door should have been, there was no handle.

-Only smooth concrete, still damp.
+Only smooth concrete, still slightly damp.

-For a moment, I considered knocking.
+For a moment, I raised my hand to knock.

 I left.